 - allocating work

 - executing work

 This is the domain of the Maintenance Supervisor.

 Your Maintenance Supervisor is responsible for the crew’s safety.
 And the Maintenance Supervisor is responsible for the quality of the crew’s work.
 That means your Maintenance Supervisor needs to know his crew well and be fully familiar with their abilities and experience.
 The allocation of work to crew members is a Supervisor responsibility.
 Not the Scheduler’s.

 The maintenance crew executes the work based on the work packs provided by the Planner.
 Once the crew start work they own the work until completion.

 If the job requires extra materials or resources the Supervisor must source these.
-It is not the Planner’s responsibility as he should be planning future work.
+It is not the Planner’s responsibility as the Planner should be planning future work.

 Or, if the crew finds they need to complete the work in a different manner than stated in the work pack they manage this.
 In discussion with the Supervisor.

 But, in both cases it’s critical the Planner gets feedback at the end of the job.
-That way the he can improve the job plan and avoid these problems next time.
+That way the Planner can improve the job plan and avoid these problems next time.